Does Whole Foods Take EBT? (Yes, Here’s What You Need to Know)

 Thanks for asking, Terry.
 You can learn about using SNAP/EBT on Amazon by visiting https://t.co/LioNNkpy1k— Whole Foods Market (@WholeFoods) April 7, 2020

 Does Whole Foods Accept EBT Online?

-You can use your EBT card in Whole Foods stores, but you cannot use it to pay for Whole Foods online orders.
-Whole Foods online delivery orders go through Amazon, but you still cannot use EBT as a payment method.
-Whole Foods accepts all major credit cards, Apple Pay, and Whole Foods gift cards to pay for non-EBT-eligible items or service fees.
+You can use your EBT card in Whole Foods stores and online for delivery or pickup orders.
+In addition, Whole Foods accepts all major credit cards, Apple Pay, and Whole Foods gift cards to pay for non-EBT-eligible items or service fees.

 DYK?
 Only 41% of eligible elderly individuals participate in SNAP, compared to 85% for all people who are eligible https://t.co/C0AUcDBsQg— USDA Nutrition (@USDANutrition) February 15, 2016

 SNAP/EBT Items You Can Buy at Whole Foods

 EBT-eligible items you can buy at Whole Foods include all grocery food items.
 Whether it is a pricey brand or not doesn’t matter.
 However, anything purchased from Whole Foods that isn’t a grocery item, like ready-made food or vitamins, cannot be paid for with EBT.

 Common things that you cannot purchase at Whole Foods – or any grocery store – with EBT include:

 - Cleaning products, toiletries, and other household essentials